maiajouenne/Maia-Jouenne-MLOps/README.md

 # Maia-Jouenne-MLOps
 ## Introduction

-This project demonstrates the deployment of a Streamlit-based data application that visualizes housing market statistics and graphs from a housing.csv file.
+This project demonstrates the deployment of a Streamlit-based data application that visualizes housing market statistics and graphs from housing.csv file.
 It includes a Prometheus counter to track specific interactions within the app.
-This document guides you through the setup and launch of the application and how to visualize the Prometheus metrics.
+Read the TODO file for more context.

 ## Prerequisites
   - Docker